shrutibnehe/addition_calculator/multiplication.md

    Given Calculator turned ON

-   When we input multiple operators
+   When we input more than one operator

    Then override each previous operator